burn-research/plotting/README.md

 # ![Logo](documentation/burn_logo.png?thumbnail) Plotting functions

-This is a collection of Matlab for plotting scientific results.
+This is a collection of Matlab functions for plotting scientific results.

 ## Match LaTeX style